Financial help when waiting on disability payments.

 While there are never any guarantees as to whether the Social Security Administration will approve an application or not, for those people that feel extremely confident of approval then they will technically only need short term help while they are waiting for that confirmation.
 Maybe the applicant has a very serious illness, was badly injured at work or in an accident, or has some other medical issue that they feel confident will be approved on the first attempt.
 Some of the options available for short term relief, while waiting on the first disability payment from Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI), are below.

-Food banks often deal with emergency situations.
+Food banks for the disabled often deal with emergency situations.
 Most of them will help a client for several weeks or months, so they can help fill the gap for someone confident that there disability application will be approved.
 While waiting for notification, pantries may have free food, serve meals (including home delivery) and offer nutritional support.
 Find a listing of emergency food pantries.

 While waiting on a disability payment to start up, a local church can also be a resource.
 They only offer short term relief as a church will have very limited resources available to it.
 It is very rare (if ever) for a parish to offer long term support, so they are good for emergencies only.